waystar/2019-Blender-Workshop-Materials/README.md

 If you need to use version 2.79 or earlier, use the 2017 workshop materials.

-For version 2.9x, the 2019 workshop materials still apply.
-New features have been added since 2.8, but the interface is similar enough.
+For versions 2.9x - 3.xx , the 2019 workshop materials still apply.
+Many new features have been added since 2.8, but the interface is similar enough.